TheRoboticsClub/gsoc2024-Prajyot_Jadhav/docs/_pages/about.md

 ---
 layout: about
-title: about
+title: home
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: "Robotics-Academy: Migration to Gazebo Harmonic"

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: prof_pic.jpeg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello!
+I'm Prajyot Jadhav.
+This website is a showcase of my work for [Google Summer of Code 2024](https://summerofcode.withgoogle.com/programs/2024/projects/CgRdpsST) with [JdeRobot](https://jderobot.github.io/).
+I will be contributing to [Robotics-Academy](https://jderobot.github.io/RoboticsAcademy/).

+Robotics-Academy is a framework designed for learning robotics and computer vision through a collection of robot programming exercises.
+Currently, the platform offers 26 exercises and 11 prototype exercises that students can access through the RoboticsAcademy docker image (RADI), which comes pre-installed with all necessary dependencies.

+The RADI is a key point of the platform and this project aims to improve it.
+One main component of the RADI is Gazebo.
+Currently, the RADI is based in Gazebo11 version, whose end of life (Sept., 2025) is getting closer. **The main goal of the project is to migrate the RADI to Gazebo Harmonic**.
+This migration will take form by having a couple of exercises running in ROS2 and Gazebo Harmoic with the new RADI.

+Thank you for your interest.
+Feel free to reach out to me if you have any questions, comments, or suggestions.